ringosuen/3522_A01070413/Assignments/Assignment 1/README.md

 Once the status is checked, the time elapsed is used to update a Pokemon's stats accordingly.

+You can keep feeding a Pokemon food until it's no longer hungry.

+You can keep feeding a Pokekmon poitions until health is full.

+You can keep playing with a Pokemon until it's happiness is full.

-When health hits 0, the game automatically hatch a new egg for you.
+When the health hits 0, the game automatically hatch a new egg for you.

 ## Each Pokemon has different personalities: